Diwanshi-3/INBOX-INTEL/README.md

 ---

 ## 🧠 Project Overview
-This project uses Machine Learning + NLP to classify emails as:

-- ✅ Ham (Normal Email)
-- 🚫 Spam (Unwanted / Scam Email)
+This project, Inbox Intel: Spam Email Classifier, is an AI-powered system designed to automatically detect and classify emails as Spam or Ham (Legitimate Email) using Machine Learning and Natural Language Processing (NLP) techniques.

+With the increasing number of unwanted and malicious emails such as phishing links, scams, and advertisements, manual filtering becomes inefficient and unreliable.
+To solve this problem, the system applies NLP-based text preprocessing and converts email content into numerical features using TF-IDF Vectorization.

+A trained Multinomial Naive Bayes machine learning model is then used to classify emails with high accuracy.
+The system also integrates Google OAuth 2.0 authentication and the Gmail API to securely fetch real-time emails directly from the user’s inbox.

+The predictions are displayed through an interactive Streamlit web application, making the system simple, fast, and user-friendly.
+This project demonstrates the practical use of Artificial Intelligence, Machine Learning, and Cloud APIs in improving email security and reducing spam-related threats.

 ---

 ## ⚙️ Tech Stack
-- Python 🐍
+Python 🐍
-- Scikit-learn 🤖
+Scikit-learn 🤖
-- Pandas
+Pandas
-- NumPy
+NumPy
-- NLP (TF-IDF Vectorizer)
+NLP (TF-IDF Vectorizer)
-- Streamlit (UI)
+Streamlit (UI)
-- Pickle (Model Saving)
+Pickle (Model Saving)
+Google OAuth 2.0
+Gmail API

 ---